ShinaJr/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 7-print_last_digit.c program creates a function that prints the last digit of a number.
 The 8-24_hours.c creates a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 The 9-times_table.c program creates a function that prints the 9 times table, starting with 0.
+The program 10-add.c creates a function that adds two integers and returns the result